emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Scope

 Second, and closely related to the global namespace problem: there is presently no good way for users to introduce or use locally-scoped code.
 Every component, helper, and modifier must live in its own file, and be globally available—even if it is meant to be used privately.
-Where JavaScript modules provide users to control their public APIs in terms of `export`s, Ember apps largely cannot take advantage of those for anything which interacts with the template layer.
+Where JavaScript modules provide users to control their public APIs in terms of `export`s, Ember apps largely cannot take advantage of exports for anything which interacts with the template layer.

 In practice, this has a number of knock-on effects for Ember code.